Actipro/WPF-Controls/Documentation/topics/views/controls/taskboard.md

 @if (wpf winrt) {

+> [!NOTE]
-Note that when using touch to drag a column or card, you must first hold your finger down on the column/card for at least a quarter second before moving it.
+> Note that when using touch to drag a column or card, you must first hold your finger down on the column/card for at least a quarter second before moving it.
 Otherwise, if you touch down and immediately drag, the control will think you are trying to scroll the control.

 }